 How much water you’ve been drinking / the fluid content of your foods.

+One of the key influences on how many poos a day is normal is hydration.
 We need to be hydrated for digestion to work, & everything comes to a bit of a grinding halt when we don’t drink enough.
 Drinking too much fluid with meals is not a good idea though, try to drink most of your fluids in between your food ideally.

 If you’ve been very sedentary or very active.